yousif-khalil-abdulkarim/daiso-core/website/docs/components/event_bus/event_bus_usage.md

 The library includes two additional contracts:

-- `IEventDispatcher` – Allows only event dispatching.
+- `IEventDispatcher` - Allows only for event dispatching.

-- `IEventListenable` – Allows only event listening.
+- `IEventListenable` - Allows only for event listening.

 This seperation makes it easy to visually distinguish the two contracts, making it immediately obvious that they serve different purposes.